opendexnetwork/opendex.network/docs/Swap Provider Guide.md

-This guide is written for anyone looking to run a opendex liquidity provider setup entirely via the command line and create a revenue stream via automated arbitrage.
+This guide is written for system administrators of projects looking to **source liquidity** on the OpenDEX network and is still an early-stage WIP.

 # Prerequisites